-Let us also point out that there are interesting relations between the depinning in the random periodic class, i.e., charge density waves (CDWs), and sandpile automata [24,68].
-Sandpile automata are also related to spanning trees and loop erased random walks [18,19,69-74], and this has lead to recent FRG predictions for the latter [75].
+Let us also point out that there are interesting relations between the depinning in the random periodic class, i.e. charge density waves (CDW), and sandpile automata[24, 68].
+Sandpile automata are also related to spanning trees and loop erased random walks [18, 19, 69-74], and this has lead to recent FRG predictions for the latter [75].
 Hence the present work is also relevant to sandpile models.
-An important issue is the status of the conjecture $\tau = \tau{\zeta}$ , which in sandpile models reads $\tau = \tau{\zeta=0}$ consistent with a value $\zeta=0$ for CDW depinning.
+An important issue is the status of the conjecture $\tau = \tau{\zeta}$ , which in sandpile models reads $\tau = \tau{\zeta=0}$ consistent with a value $\zeta = 0$ for CDW depinning.
 Of course, in the present paper the question becomes whether such a relation also exists in the statics.
 Finally, let us note that our results extend beyond disordered systems.
-Indeed in some complex dynamical systems, the randomness lies in the initial condition, and avalanches or shocks appear in the course of a nonlinear deterministic evolution.
-This is the case for the sandpile automata (e.g., in the conserved energy ensemble) as well as for the problem of decaying Burgers turbulence.
+Indeed in some complex dynamical systems, the randomness lies in the initial condition, and avalanches or shocks appear in the course of a non-linear deterministic evolution.
+This is the case for the sandpile automata (e.g. in the conserved energy ensemble) as well as for the problem of decaying Burgers turbulence.
 The latter is indeed intimately connected to the pinning problem, and to the FRG, as is recalled below.
-Therefore the methods discussed in this paper should find applications in a much broader class of nonlinear complex systems, possibly including turbulence and spin glasses.
+Therefore the methods introduced in this article should find applications in a much broader class of non-linear complex systems, possibly including turbulence and spin glasses.

-The outline of this paper is as follows.
-In Sec.
-II we define the model of an elastic manifold in a random potential and a harmonic well.
-In Sec.
-III we give the expected scaling form for shock distributions.
-In Sec.
-IV we detail the connection to FRG functions.
-In Sec.
-V we present the tree-level calculation which leads to the mean-field result.
-In Secs.
-VI and VII we present the one-loop resummation and in Sec.
-VIII we discuss the result for P(S).
-The local avalanche-size distribution is discussed in Sec.
-IX.
-Extensions to nonlocal elasticity are given in Sec.
-X. More technical material is relegated to various appendixes.
+The outline of the article is as follows.
+In Section II we define the model of an elastic manifold in a random potential and a harmonic well.
+In Section III we give the expected scaling form for shock ditributions.
+In Section IV we detail the connection to FRG functions.
+In Section V we present the tree-level calculation which leads to the mean-field result.
+In Sections VI and VII we present the 1-loop resummation and in Section VIII we discuss the result for P(S).
+The local avalanche-size distribution is discussed in section IX.
+Extensions to non-local elasticity are given in Section X. More technical material is relegated to various appendices.

-Note that we will not review manifolds in random potentials, for which we refer to [76,77], nor static FRG methods, for which we refer to [78] for a pedagogical introduction and to [36,63] for details of the FRG calculations.
+Note that we will not review manifolds in random potentials, for which we refer to [76, 77], nor static FRG methods for which we refer to [78] for a pedagogical introduction and to [36, 63] for details of the FRG calculations.